-Launch of the AAL project »i-evAALution« – integrating and evaluating AAL solutions’
+Launch of the Active and Assistive Living (AAL) project ‘i-evAALution – integrating and evaluating AAL solutions’

-Representatives of the University of Ljubljana Faculty of Social Sciences Centre for Social Informatics (UL FSS CSI), took part in the kick-off meeting of the the »Active and Assistive Living (AAL) programme: i-evAALution – integrating and evaluating AAL solutions« project, which was held in Utrecht on 20 April 2018.
+Representatives from the University of Ljubljana, Faculty of Social Sciences, Centre for Social Informatics (CSI), took part in the kick-off meeting of the Active and Assistive Living (AAL) programme: ‘i-evAALution – integrating and evaluating AAL solutions’ project, which was held in Utrecht on 20 April 2018.
 The project is co-financed by the Ministry of Public Administration of the Republic of Slovenia.
 The lead partner on the project is the University of Innsbruck, Austria.
 Other project partners come from Italy (European Academy of Bozen – EURAC; Cooperativa Operatori Socio Sanitari – COOP), Slovenia (University of Ljubljana Faculty of Social Sciences; Eurotronik Kranj d. o. o.
-ERT), the Netherlands (Vilans – Centre of expertise for long-term care; Mieloo & Alexander B.V. - M&A) and Austria (FAWO GmbH, Johanniter Österreich Ausbildung und Forschung gemeinnützige GmbH – JOAFG; 2PCS Solutions GmbH).
-The head of the project at the University of Ljubljana is Vesna Dolničar, PhD from the Centre for Social Informatics (CSI).
+ERT), the Netherlands (Vilans – Centre of Expertise for Long-Term Care; Mieloo & Alexander B.V.) and Austria (FAWO GmbH; Johanniter Österreich Ausbildung und Forschung gemeinnützige GmbH; 2PCS Solutions GmbH).
+The head of the project at the University of Ljubljana is Vesna Dolničar PhD from the CSI.